Garden Design in Wiltshire, UK

 Type:

-Residential
+Residential Garden Design

 Scope:

-Comprehensive garden design
+Comprehensive garden and landscape design

 A contemporary garden design in Wiltshire, extending from the house into a Mediterranean-style gravel garden within a south-facing rural setting.
 View garden design services.